skills.sh: The Open Directory That Turns AI Agents Into Specialists

 The skills ecosystem is significant because it solves the knowledge transfer problem that every team using AI agents faces.
 Today, the senior developer who knows how to structure a PR, run a proper code review, or debug a production incident carries that knowledge in their head.
 When they use an AI agent, they manually transfer that knowledge through prompts - every time.

 Skills formalize that transfer.
 A team lead can encode their review checklist, deployment procedure, or debugging methodology as a skill, install it across the team's projects, and every agent used by every team member follows the same process.
-It is institutional knowledge at machine speed.
+It functions as institutional knowledge that compounds with use.

 The Broader Trend